Tearnote/gamecraft-website/README.md

 For the same reason, images of Gamecraft features and example projects are stock images rather than real screenshots.

+The documentation is split across three files:

+-   [README.md](README.md) (this file): Overview of the website.
+Read this to get an idea of the basic structure, technologies used and project conventions.
-[DESIGN.md](doc/DESIGN.md): UX design notes crafted during early stages of development.
+-   [DESIGN.md](doc/DESIGN.md): UX design notes crafted during early stages of development.
 The design process is described entirely, from basic premise and market research, through information structuring to visual design principles and color palettes.

-[TESTING.md](doc/TESTING.md): Testing procedures.
+-   [TESTING.md](doc/TESTING.md): Testing procedures.
 The site has been automatically validated and manually tested with procedures noted down in this file.

 ## Highlights